AustinPriesel-Skillable/DPDP-080-fbrcdtbsdepth/CS-Lab Guides/Use Case 3/Use Case 3.md

-# Use Case 2 – Build real-time analytics with Cosmos DB in Microsoft Fabric
+# Use Case 3- End-to-end real-time data solutions with Cosmos DB in Microsoft Fabric

 ## Introduction